-Also, the headers in the system's include directory should always be the ones against which Glibc was compiled (from the Linux-Headers package) and should never be replaced by the kernel headers.
+Also, the headers in the system's include directory should always be the ones against which Glibc was compiled and should never be replaced by headers from a different kernel version.

-12.3.2.
+13.3.2.
 Contents of Linux

-Installed files: config-[linux-version], clfskernel-[linux-version], and System.map-[linux-version]

-config-[linux-version] Contains all the configuration selections for the kernel clfskernel-[linux-version] The engine of the Linux system.
+config-[linux-version], clfskernel-[linux-version], and System.map-[linux-version] Installed directory: /lib/modules config-[linux-version] Contains all the configuration selections for the kernel clfskernel-[linux-version] The engine of the Linux system.
 When turning on the computer, the kernel is the first part of the operating system that gets loaded.
 It detects and initializes all components of the computer's hardware, then makes these components available as a tree of files to the software and turns a single CPU into a multitasking machine capable of running scores of programs seemingly at the same time.

-System.map-[linux-version]

-A list of addresses and symbols; it maps the entry points and addresses of all the functions and data structures in the kernel
+System.map-[linux-version] A list of addresses and symbols; it maps the entry points and addresses of all the functions and data structures in the kernel